markgbeckett/zx81/husband_forth/README.md

 	jp (hl)			  ; RUN_VSYNC or RUN_DISPLAY)
 ```

+Slightly unusually, a standard `ret` instruction is used to exit the NMI routine (wheras, more normally, a `retn` would be used).
+Using `ret` means the previousstate of the maskable interrupt is lost and the maskable interrupts is always be disabled.

-By default, Husband Forth sets the top border to have 30 lines and the bottom border to have 74 lines, so the main screen is not centred vertically.
+By default, Husband Forth sets the top border to have 31 lines and the bottom border to have 74 lines, so the main screen is not centred vertically.

 ## Vsync Generation

-Generation of the Vsync signal is relatively straightforward (via the ZX81's built-in ULA).
-One can turn on Vsync from software using `in (0xFE),a` and turn off Vsync using `out (<any_address>),a`.
+The Vsync signal is controlled by the ZX81s ULA.
+The Vsync signal is turned on, from software, using `in (0xFE),a` and turned off using `out (<any_address>),a`.
+Other than activating and deactivating the signal, the Z80 has little to do during this phase.
+However, the Z80 is responsible for getting the timing right and on both ZX81 BASIC and Husband Forth, the time between the start and end of the Vsync signal is used to do something useful: to scan the keyboard.
+To work, the code to scan the keyboard has to take a fixed amount of time.

 The Vsync routine in Husband Forth (starting at address 0x98h) first disables the NMI signal, then activates the Vsync signal.
 It them proceeds with a carefully timed sequence of instructions that, first of all, sets up the NMI paramaters (initial value of A' and NEXT_DISPLAY_ROUTINE) for the top border and then reads the keyboard.
-The keyboard reading routine is configured to be relatively constant in length.
-Combining this with the setup steps for the next NMI cycle, gives a Vsync time of 1,304--1,312 T states, depending on whether a key is pressed or not.
+The combined sequence of actions takes 1,304--1,312 T states (about 402ms or 6 scanlines).
+This is a little shorter than te ideal Vsync of 7--8 scanlines.

-After the Vsync signal is deactivated, the NMI signal is reenabled, to produce the bottom border of the display.
-The keyboard scanning routine continues, while NMI is enabled, and -- after that -- the multitasking scheduler is serviced, before returning to user code.
+After the Vsync signal is deactivated, the NMI signal is reenabled, to trigger the production of the top border of the display, though before returning to user code, the keyboard scanning routine is wrapped up and the multitasking scheduler is serviced.
+This further reduces the time available for user code.

 ### Generation of the main display